AndreiMoraru123/ContextCollector/README.md

 Adding them element-wise means the model is forced to minimize the loss for the features of the image as well as it's captions, so it "must find" some connection between them.

 As attention is going to be non-linear, this is why we activate the sum using  `ReLU` or `tanh`.
-The result is going to be squeeze into a single neuron, than, once `softmax-ed` will hold the probability of each neuron bein worth "attending to".
+The result is going to be squeeze into a single neuron, than, once `softmax`-ed will hold the probability of each neuron bein worth "attending to".
 Notice that the features of the encoder are expressed in number of pixels, not `W` x `H`, as it was passed through a `view` before the `attention` call.
-This means that the single neuron computation is done for all the pixels in the `annotation vector`.
+This means that the single neuron computation is done for all the pixels in the ___annotation vector___.

 Below is a gif from [TensorFlow playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.69641&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) that serves as a simplified exampled: